yaozhong/deepIntraSV/README.md

 2. SV annotation files./data/SV_annotation/
   (a python script is provided to parse VCF for SV regions)

-## Data pre-processing and split
-A multi-core version of pysam is used.
-By default, all cores will be used to generate RD bins from bam file.
-For each training data, background statistics of RDs are first calcuated through sampling WGS data.
-Background statistics of each WGS data will be cached in `./data/data_cache/`.

-There are two evluation metrics, which are determined through CMD parameter -em (evluation mode)
-* in-sample: ``-em single``
-* cross-sample: ``-em cross``

-For the in-sample case, only one bam file is required and the data is split into train-test with the following data split -ds option:

-* Stratify: Stratified Random split
-* RandRgs: Random split
-* CV: cross valdiation

-The test-split-proportion can be specified with option ``-tsp`` For the cross-sample case, the second bam file used as the test set is assigned through ``-d2`` option.

 ## Breakpoint enhancement for CNVnator
 ```
 # example of running